ferdikoomen/openapi-typescript-codegen/README.md

 ```

 These runtime object are prefixed with a `$` character and expose all the interesting attributes of a model
-and it's properties.
+and its properties.
 We can now use this object to generate the form:

 ```typescript jsx
 import { $MyModel } from './generated';